Natural Streak-Free Homemade Glass Cleaner, the end all to glass cleaners

 10 drop lemon essential oil

-How to make a Natural Streak Free Glass Cleaner
+How to make a Streak-Free Homemade Glass Cleaner

-Pour distilled water, white vinegar, and rubbing alcohol into a glass spray bottle.
+Pour 3/4 cup distilled water, 1/8 cup white vinegar, and 1/8 cup rubbing alcohol into a glass spray bottle (this is the one I use).
 Using a funnel add 1 tablespoon of cornstarch.
 Then add 10 drops of lemon essential oil.
 Place the lid on the spray bottle and shake well to combine.
 Yields 8 ounces